HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 Unlike other performance metrics like FCP and LCP, the percentage of secondary pages with good INP does not differ from the home page results.
-This is likely because INP isn’t as impacted by caching as loading speed is.
+This is likely because INP isn't as impacted by caching as loading speed is.

 #### INP Subparts